profsmith89/ctps/_sources/chap02.md

 ## Abstraction as information hiding

-Another example of where we hid details to help with human understanding, recall how we replaced a for-loop and its associated code with an invocation of the `find` method on a string.
+For another example of where we hid details to help with human understanding, recall how we replaced a for-loop and its associated code with an invocation of the `find` method on a string.
 Both computed a similar result, but we preferred the `find` string method over the for-loop implementation because it was both more concise and more expressive of what this step in our script was doing.
-In the next chapter, we will see how we can create our own compact representations---abstract away the details---so that each line of our script more closely resembles each step in the pseudocode we are trying to implement.
+In the next chapter, we will see how we can create our own compact representations---abstracting away the details---so that each line of our script more closely resembles each step in the pseudocode we are trying to implement.

 ## There is no character